LionyxML/rresistorx/README.md

 rx-resistor
 -----------

-This is a python3/tk written software aiming electronics students.
+This is a python3/tk written software aiming to help electronics students being able to identify resistors values easily.

 Features:
 - 4 or 5 bands